Disclaimer: Programme is subject to changes without notice.

 Financing the future: From defence to critical raw materials

 This session will explore how trade and structured finance are being applied to emerging sectors, from defence and digital infrastructure to energy transition and critical raw materials.
-Panellists will share practical insights on where commercial opportunities align with policy priorities, the challenges of financing new industries and how ITFA members can play a leading role in driving innovation and growth.
-Expect real-world examples, strategic perspectives and actionable takeaways. |
+Panelists will share practical insights on where commercial opportunities align with policy priorities, the challenges of financing new industries and how ITFA members can play a leading role in driving innovation and growth.
+Expect real-world examples, strategic perspectives and actionable takeaways.
+Moderator:

 | 19:00 |